MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Navigate back to the Issues tab and clear the filters.

-1. Select all of the issues, and then use the **Assign** dropdown to assign them to yourself.
+1. Select the following critical and high-priority issues, and then use the **Assign** dropdown to assign them to yourself.

+    - **🔐 Fix Credit Card Data Storage Violations**

+    - **🔐 Fix SQL Injection Vulnerability in Product Search**

-    Assigning the issues to yourself helps you track your progress as you work through the remediation process.
+    It's generally best to work on the higher priority issues first.
+Assigning issues to yourself helps you track your progress as you work through the remediation process.

 ### Clone the repository locally and review the codebase

 The ContosoShopEasy application follows a layered architecture typical of enterprise applications, with clear separation between models, services, data access, and security components.

-Taking the time to understand the basic structure, behavior, and features of an existing codebase is essential before attempting to resolve security issues.
+Taking the time to understand the basic structure, behavior, and features of an existing codebase is an important first step when resolving security issues.

-In this task, you create a local clone of your repository, examine the project structure in Visual Studio Code, review the application's console output, and locate security vulnerabilities.
+In this task, you create a local clone of your repository, examine the project structure in Visual Studio Code, review the application's console output, and identify security vulnerabilities within the codebase.

 Use the following steps to complete this task: